EPCCed/2020-12-14-archer2-developers-online/_episodes/05-debug-profile.md

 ```
 {: .output}

-## Using CrayPAT to profile an application
+## Using CrayPat to profile an application

-We are now going to use the full CrayPAT tools.
+We are now going to use the full CrayPat tools.
 To do so, we first need to load the required modules

 ```
 [auser@archer2-login1 ~]$  module unload perftools-lite